tjinjin/isucon-tools/README.md

-## serever-tools
+## isucon6-tools

-This repository is "Hiden-no-tare"
+This repository is "Hiden-no-tare" for isucon6